 1. Sharing their experiences with family, friends, and colleagues is not an issue

-2. Once they find a vendor they like they will come back time and time again
+2. Once they find a vendor they like, they will come back time and time again

 3. They know what they like and are satisfied with their choice

 Customer satisfaction is a component of loyalty, but it is not the totality.
-As a customer you can be satisfied with a product or service, but chose not to continue the business relationship.
+As a customer, you can be satisfied with a product or service but chose not to continue the business relationship.
 Alternatively, you may make the conscious choice to share your wallet with someone else.
-It is completely likely that customers may have more than one provider in their consideration set and they may be satisfied with all of them.
+Customers may likely have more than one provider in their consideration set, and they may be satisfied with all of them.

-A secure customer is jointly: very satisfied, definitely would repurchase and definitely would recommend.
+A secure customer is very satisfied, would repurchase definitely, and definitely would recommend.
 Customers that fall outside of this nexus are more vulnerable to churn.
 Isolate all respondents that score in the top-two box for each of the three indicator questions and label them secure.
-Respondents that score 7 or 8, on an 11-point scale (0 – 10), could be considered loyal, but need something ‘extra’ to move them into the secure zone.
+Respondents that score 7 or 8 on an 11-point scale (0 – 10) could be considered loyal but need something ‘extra’ to move them into the secure zone.